How to Pass the Series 6 and 63 Exams

 What to Bring on Test Day

-When you arrive to the Prometric testing center you will need to:
+When you arrive at the Prometric testing center you will need to:

 - Arrive 30 minutes prior to your test time